ddrr1337/django_djoser_custom_user/README.md

 # Django Base with Custom User and JWT Authentication

-This repository provides a Django project base with a custom user model and an authentication system implemented using Djoser and JWT.
+This repository provides a Django project base with a custom user model, an authentication system implemented using Djoser JWT, and a base config for a connection to a postgres DB.

 ## Features